zwang695/alexa-skills-list/skills/B01GAJQKF8/README.md

 * *Alexa, start RVA Facts*

-Richmond, the capital of Virginia, is among America’s oldest cities.
-Learn some fun facts about Richmond, known locally as RVA.
+Richmond is the Southern capital of cool.
+Already well known for its rich history, Richmond is now emerging as a hip destination.
+A flourishing craft-beer scene and a flurry of new restaurants reflect the creativity found in Virginia's soulful Southern city.

+"Alexa, open RVA Facts" to learn some interesting facts about Richmond, the Southern capital of cool.

 ***